anko/partser/readme.markdown

    given parser, then calls the given function with its result.
 That function is expected to return a parser, which match result is returned.
  - `clone`: Takes a parser.
 Returns a parser with identical logic to the given parser, but a distinct object identity.
+Does not copy any properties assigned to the parser!

 ### `replace`

 Switches a parser's logic for that of another one, without affecting either's identity.
 Returns `undefined`.

-### `parse`

-Takes a parser and a string, and returns the result of attempting to parse that string with that parser.

 ### `formatError`